James Blyden Jenkins-Johnston: Early life and education

 James Blyden Ayodele Jenkins-Johnston (also known as J.B.
 Jenkins-Johnston or Jenkins or JayBee) was born on October 2, 1946, in Freetown, Sierra Leone, to James Blyden Jenkins-Johnston Sr., J.P., O.B.E. and Marion Esther Jenkins-Johnston, née Jones.
 He graduated Bachelor of Arts with Honours in English Language and Literature from Fourah Bay College (then University of Durham in 1969) where he was a member and Senior Brother of Excelsior Fraternity and a member of the Student Union Government.
 He went on to study Law in the United Kingdom in 1970 and was called to the English Bar at the Honourable Society of Lincoln's Inn/Council of Legal Education School of Law, London in July 1974.

 Legal practice

-Jenkins-Johnston returned to Sierra Leone and set up a very successful private general legal practice covering the whole of the country after being enrolled and admitted to practise as Barrister and Solicitor in Sierra Leone in December 1974.
+Jenkins-Johnston returned to Sierra Leone and set up a lucrative private general legal practice covering the whole of the country after being enrolled and admitted to practice as Barrister and Solicitor in Sierra Leone in December 1974.
 The practice, named Ayotunde Chambers (a combination of his and his wife's names), covered a wide area of practice.